Bikram Yoga: Adverse health effects

-Copyright claims
+Copyright Claims

 Choudhury claimed, starting in 2011, that Bikram Yoga was under copyright and that it could not be taught or presented by anyone whom he had not authorized.
 In that year, Choudhury started a lawsuit against Yoga to the People, a competing yoga studio founded by a former student of Choudhury's and with a location near one of the Bikram Yoga studios in New York, and later started another against the Florida-based Evolation Yoga.

-Choudhury lost at first instance in both cases and appealed the decision, but the Court of Appeal ultimately dismissed his copyright claim over yoga poses in Bikram Yoga.
+In the case Bikram's Yoga College of India v.
+Evolation Yoga, filed in 2011, Choudhury claimed exclusive copyright over his sequence of 26 yoga poses and two breathing exercises.
+The U.S. District Court initially ruled against Choudhury in December 2012, finding that the yoga sequence constituted "a collection of facts and ideas" not entitled to copyright protection.

+When Choudhury appealed, the U.S. Court of Appeals for the Ninth Circuit unanimously affirmed the lower court's decision in October 2015.
+Writing for the court, Judge Kim McLane Wardlaw explained that "copyright protects only the expression of this idea — the words and pictures used to describe the Sequence — and not the idea of the Sequence itself."
+The appellate court found that Choudhury's yoga sequence constituted an uncopyrightable "system" or "method" designed to yield physical benefits, falling under copyright law's exclusion of ideas, processes, and systems from protection.

-As a result of that lawsuit, the United States Copyright Office issued a clarification that yoga postures (asanas) could not be copyrighted in the way claimed by Choudhury, and that Yoga to the People and others could continue to freely teach these exercises.
+As a result of these lawsuits, the United States Copyright Office issued a clarification that yoga postures (asanas) could not be copyrighted in the way claimed by Choudhury, and that other studios could continue to freely teach these exercises.

-Sexual abuse by Choudhury
+Sexual Abuse by Choudhury

 Choudhury has faced multiple lawsuits alleging sexual harassment, assault, racism and homophobia.
 In 2016 he fled to India, where he continued to teach yoga.
 His former lawyer, Minakshi Jafa-Bodden, took over the running of Bikram, Inc. in America, after she successfully sued Choudhury for $7M in damages and he fled the country to avoid payment.

 The accusations against Choudhury were the subject of a 2019 Netflix true crime documentary, Bikram: Yogi, Guru, Predator.
 The documentary also gave an exploration of Choudhury's early life in India, mostly told by Choudhury himself, in juxtaposition with the allegations and testimonies of various women who claim to have been assaulted and bullied by him.
-They argue that Choudbury was a charismatic but abusive and rude narcissist who took pleasure in mocking the physical appearances of his students, while holding financial and emotional power over many of them.
+They argue that Choudhury was a charismatic but abusive and rude narcissist who took pleasure in mocking the physical appearances of his students, while holding financial and emotional power over many of them.
 Bikram: Yogi, Guru, Predator has since been challenged by Choudhury's lawyer.